Human Movement Science Curriculum

 Jason Mihalik, Sports Medicine, Mild Head Injury

-Eric Ryan, Exercise Physiology, Acute and Chronic Influences of Exercise, Nutritional Supplementation, and Aging on Neuromuscular Function
+Eric Ryan, Exercise Physiology, Exercise Adaptation, Nutritional Supplementation, and Aging on Neuromuscular Function

-Abbie Smith, Exercise Physiology, Exercise and Nutrition Interventions, Body Composition, Cardiovascular and Metabolic Function
+Abbie Smith-Ryan, Exercise Physiology, Exercise and Nutrition Interventions, Body Composition

 Program Description: Doctor of Philosophy